-Budgeted cost: £ 8,000
+Budgeted cost: £ 6,200

 Activity Evidence that supports this approach Challenge number(s) addressed ELSA Draw and Talk Play Therapy Hidden Chimp Children are more likely to willingly attend school if emotionally stable and supported to feel safe and secure at school.
-Challenge 2 and poor attendance Pupil Premium Offer: Children are supported financially to access out of hours enrichment activities including sport clubs, art, computing and music lessons.
-These are offered at a subsidised rate or free of charge to those in receipt of PP. We also offer subsidised trips and residential activities as well as a free school uniform and continuing access to FSM for those children who are EVER 6.
-"All children, including those from disadvantaged backgrounds, deserve a well-rounded and culturally rich education.
+Challenge 2 and poor attendance Pupil Premium Offer: "All children, including those from disadvantaged backgrounds, deserve a Challenge 3 well-rounded and culturally rich education.
 But for schools to be able to commit time and resources to arts activities, it's important that they have access to high-quality evidence of the relative benefits of different arts programmes and approaches, both on attainment and wider outcomes.
 This is particularly important at a time of curriculum changes and significant pressures on school budgets."
 The EEF is currently undertaking specific research to evaluate the academic impact of cultural learning strategies.
 Ofsted have concluded that access to a rich, broad curriculum is a key driver to enhance future life chances.
-Challenge 3